 The coronavirus ("COVID-19") pandemic, the emerging variants, uneven vaccination rates across the globe, and the mitigation efforts by governments to control its spread have created uncertainties and disruptions in the economic and financial markets.
-The extent to which COVID-19 will continue to impact the Company's business and financial results depends on numerous evolving factors including: the magnitude and duration of COVID-19, the extent to which it will impact worldwide macroeconomic conditions including supply chain disruptions, interest rates, unemployment rates, the speed of the economic recovery, and governmental and business reactions to the pandemic.
-In the past few months, the Company has experienced continuing supply chain disruptions and other issues that are at least partially related to the ongoing COVID-19 pandemic.
-These supply chain related challenges have been increasing in recent months.
-In addition, while we have been taking significant precautions to maintain employee safety, such as continuing a mask requirement, strongly encouraging vaccination, and asking non-production related employees to work from home when possible, the Company has experienced an increase in COVID-19 related employee absences.
+The extent to which COVID-19 will continue to impact the Company's business and financial results depends on numerous evolving factors including: the magnitude and duration of COVID-19, the extent to which it will continue to impact worldwide macroeconomic conditions, including supply chain disruptions, interest rates, unemployment rates, the speed of the economic recovery, and governmental and business reactions to the pandemic.
+The Company has experienced continuing supply chain disruptions and other issues that are at least partially related to the ongoing COVID-19 pandemic.
+The supply chain challenges related to certain components have become more pronounced since the beginning of this calendar year.
+In addition, while we have from time to time taken significant precautions to maintain employee safety, such as implementing mask requirements, encouraging vaccination, and periodically asking non-production related employees to work from home when possible, the Company has experienced, and may in the future experience, COVID-19 related employee absences that adversely impact our production or business.

 The Company assessed certain accounting matters that generally require consideration of forecasted financial information in context with the information reasonably available to the Company, including the estimated future impacts of COVID-19, through the date of filing this report.
-The accounting matters assessed included, but were not limited to, the Company's carrying value of goodwill, intangibles, long-lived assets, equity method investments, inventory and related reserves, and allowance for credit losses.
+The accounting matters assessed included, but were not limited to, the Company's carrying value of goodwill, intangibles, long-lived assets, equity method investments, inventory and related reserves, and the allowance for credit losses.
 The Company's assessment of the magnitude and duration of COVID-19, as well as other factors, could result in material negative impacts to the Company's condensed consolidated financial statements in future reporting periods.
 These future developments are highly uncertain and the outcomes cannot be estimated with certainty.
 Actual results may differ from those estimates, and such differences may be material to the financial statements.